max-mapper/taco/readme.md

 ## quickstart

-1. get a digital ocean account, add your ssh key
+- get a digital ocean account, add your ssh key
-2. create a new ubuntu 13.04 droplet, make sure it includes your ssh key
+- create a new ubuntu 13.04 droplet, make sure it includes your ssh key
-3. buy some domain name and set up two A records pointing at the droplets IP:
+- buy some domain name and set up two A records pointing at the droplets IP:

 ```
 *.yourdomain.com -> IP
 yourdomain.com -> IP
 ```

-4. run these commands on your local machine:
+- install and run these on your local machine:

 ```
-npm install taco install-node-on-ubuntu install-nginx-on-ubuntu
+npm install taco install-node-on-ubuntu install-nginx-on-ubuntu -g
 install-nginx-on-ubuntu root@yourdomain.com
 install-node-on-ubuntu root@yourdomain.com
-install-taco-on-ubuntu root@yourdomain.com
+install-taco-on-ubuntu root@yourdomain.com yourdomain.com
 ```

-5. deploy your first app.
+- deploy your first app.

 - apps must have `npm install` and `npm start` as the only two setup steps
 - they must also listen on `process.env.PORT`